CQRS (command query responsibility segregation)

-The design pattern was developed by Bertrand Meyer as a way to ensure that a method working with data is only allowed to perform one of two tasks.
+The design pattern was developed by Bertrand Meyer as a way to ensure a method working with data is only able to perform one of two tasks.
 A method can either retrieve information or it can modify it, but it can't do both.
 In object-oriented terms, this paradigm separates responsibilities into two different classes -- one for read and the other for delete, create and update.

 When CQRS is combined with event sourcing, it guarantees an audit log of changes to the database that maintains transactional consistency.

-How the CQRS pattern is implemented
+How the CQRS pattern is executed

 Before and after the execution, the base class can log that the method was called.
 This creates a log that can be replayed from and to any point in time.
 Once the interface and dispatch code exist, the computer program to take the events and replay them is not much more complex than a for loop.
-That is, the program reads a file from a certain point, and then for each line, calls the command on that line with the data on that line.
+That is, the program reads a file from a certain point, and then for each line, it calls the command on that line with the data on that line.
 There is a great deal of complexity hidden inside the command handler, but it is limited, or encapsulated by the handler.

 A system that creates and tracks changes in this way will eventually create an event log with a record of every system change.
 If this log is created in a consistent way that a program can read and replay, it enables event sourcing.

 An example of CQRS can be seen during a customer's order process.
 When the customer looks at an order, the process is relatively straightforward: a read from a database.
 In practice, that read could be from a NoSQL key-value store, such as Redis.
 This key-value stores all the easy-to-access information about the customer in one place.
-A microservice picks up the information and a webpage displays it.
+A microservice picks up the information, and a webpage displays it.
 The read side is simple and can be done entirely by the Redis team working with the front-end developers.
 Thus, the responsibility for the read of CQRS is separated from the write.

 The write side of the operation, however, is much more complex and contains several different steps and dependencies.
-For example, if an order is cancelled before it is shipped, the return needs to be cancelled in the cache and it needs to be returned in the main source system of record.
-Companies with a data warehouse will need to delete the record from the warehouse, as well as other auxiliary systems.
+For example, if an order is canceled before it is shipped, the return needs to be canceled in the cache and needs to be returned in the main source system of record.
+Companies with a data warehouse will need to delete the record from the warehouse as well as other auxiliary systems.
 The physical warehouse and shipping need to be notified to not ship the item.
 Other complexities can include the credit card charges needing to be reversed, inventory counts in the warehouse needing to be changed and the refill order from the supplier needing to go down by one.

 Challenges of CQRS